sbookert/bondedge_exercises/exercise_B/README.md

 #### Tests

 The application is configured to use Spring Boot's in memory integration test libraries.
-It also makes use of Spring's dependency injection to inject a publisher that pulls data from code for testing as opposed to the publisher that pulls data from the file given in the command line program argument.
+It also makes use of Spring's dependency injection to [inject a publisher](https://github.com/sbookert/bondedge_exercises/blob/d490b020ef70ba38a3ecc74b89c20d32736a1213/exercise_B/src/test/java/com/bondedge/exercise/b/bond/tickers/test/utils/ConfigOverridesForTest.java#L14) which pulls data from code for testing as opposed to the publisher which pulls data from the file given in the command line program argument.

 ```